EntireTwix/Ruminate/README.md

 an ML library that aims to be lightweight, fast, and generic.

 # Features
-* :sparkles:polymorphically based NeuralNetwork with constrained template argument
+* :sparkles:polymorphically based NeuralNetwork with constrained template argument for future LayerTypes
 * Activation Funcs Relu,Sigmoid,Tanh,Swish

 # :construction:In Progress